What Kind Of Paper Are Business Cards Printed On?

 Second point to consider is storage space.
 Business cards are usually held in wallets or briefcases so that they are readily available.
 If you want to hold the most amount of business cards, choose 14 point cardstock.

 Last point to consider is the level of professionalism that you want to exude.
 14 point considered a high quality paper, however 16 point cardstock gives a higher level of professional and luxury.
-Add UV Coating to your business card to make your card stand out against competitors!
+Add UV Coating to your business card to make your card stand out against competitors or use matte for a sophisticated feel.
+A full range of colors is available with our printing as well.
+Click the “Start Now” button in the header to begin your order, browse templates, and create an account.

 Are you still undecided?

-Contact Printivity for a complimentary paper sample!
-We want to make sure that our customers are given the resources to make informed decisions about their print products.
+Contact Printivity for a free paper sample!
+We want to make sure that our online customers are given the options and resources to make informed decisions about their print products.
 If you have any questions, call us at 1-877-649-5463.